The Future is Now: How AI and Robotics Can Help Fight Disease

 Much of futuristic imagination presents a somewhat frightening sense of the technological unknown, and many people take a kind of comfort in the thought that we haven’t arrived there just yet.
 But, on the contrary, we have arrived there.
 And it doesn’t have to be frightening.
 Technology can help us through this pandemic in so many ways—from everyday essentials like allowing us to work from home to front-line assistance for medical personnel.
 COVID-19 is changing how we interact with both technology and disease on a global scale, and it’s a perfect example of how AI and robotics can help fight disease in ways that bring relief to us biological humans.
 These new technologies do need to be employed responsibly, with consideration for ethics and privacy rights—but there’s no doubt that they can improve our safety and save lives.

-If you’re interested in learning more about AI and how it works, read up on our blog post step-by-step guide to build, train & deploy ML models with Custom Vision.
+If you’re interested in learning more about AI and how it works, see our step-by-step guide to build, train & deploy ML models with Custom Vision and an intern project beating a video game level with ML.